HOME SEARCH ALUMNI UPDATE

 Richard Maxwell (1986) a playwright who won a Special Citation Obie Award in 1999 for his play House.[citation needed]

-Marshall Seese (1960) a meteorologist with The Weather Channel.
+Marshall Seese (1960) a meteorologist and founder of The Weather Channel.

 Jay Smith (1985) News Director/Executive Producer for WTTW News.